 Bright bathrooms sport large contemporary glass/tile showers and perfectly apt photos of area waterfalls.

-There’s dining in-house at Monk’s.
-And, if you’re in the mood for toothsome “Bar Bites” and craft cocktails, beer, or wine, stay in an enjoy the convivial vibe.
-Otherwise – walk a few paces to Simeon’s next door for an upscale Bistro meal, Bol for Asian inspired ramen bowls, or a cornucopia of choices a short walk away.
+There’s dining in-house at Monks.
+And, if you’re in the mood for toothsome “Bar Bites” and craft cocktails, beer, or wine, stay in and enjoy the convivial vibe.
+Otherwise – walk a few paces to Simeon’s next door for an upscale Bistro meal, Bol for Asian-inspired ramen bowls, or a cornucopia of choices a short walk away.
 My breakfast at Monk’s was fine – an overflowing plate of two eggs, bacon, fried potatoes, and toast done just right.
-Rates start at $144 per night and can top $700 for high demand weekends.
+Rates start at $154 per night and can top $700 for high-demand weekends.

 Love the falls.